 <property name="SET_ROLLBACK_ONLY" scope="default" type="STRING" value="true"/>

-2. Start the activemq server.
+Start the Axis2 server.

 You now have a running ESB instance, WSO2 Message Broker instance and a sample back-end service to simulate the sample scenario.
 Now let's execute the JMS client.

 Due to the asynchronous behavior of the Send Mediator, you cannot you use it with a http/https endpoint, but you can use it in asynchronous use cases, for example with another JMS as endpoint.

 Executing the sample scenario

 To execute the JMS client

 Run the following command from the